3. SW4RM Protocol Specification¶

 }

-Zero-Trust Network Model: Every service interaction requires authentication and authorization, with no implicit trust relationships.
+Zero-Trust Network Model: Every service interaction requires authentication and authorization.
+The system establishes no implicit trust relationships.

 - Transport Security:

-- Mutual TLS (mTLS) for all inter-service communication
+- The system uses mutual TLS (mTLS) for all inter-service communication.

-- TLS 1.3 with forward secrecy using ECDHE key exchange
+- The system uses TLS 1.3 with forward secrecy using ECDHE key exchange.

 -